 The liturgy and music ministries at Blessed Trinity Catholic Community and Spirit of Christ Mission are guided by the principles of the Second Vatican Council: “The Church desires that all the faithful be led to that full, conscious, and active participation in liturgical celebrations called for by the nature of the liturgy.
 Such participation by the Christian people is their right and duty by reason of their baptism.”
 (Constitution on the Sacred Liturgy, #14)

-The Parish Liturgy Team usually meets on the third Thursday of the month.
+The Parish Liturgy Team meets regularly, on a seasonal basis.